Qutb al-Din al-Shirazi: Biography

 He was born in Kazerun in October 1236 to a family with a tradition of Sufism.
-His father, Zia' al-Din Mas'ud Kazeruni was a physician by profession and also a leading Sufi of the Kazeruni order.
+His father, Zia' al-Din Mas'ud Kazeruni was a physician and also a leading Sufi of the Kazeruni order.
 Zia' Al-Din received his Kherqa (Sufi robe) from Shahab al-Din Omar Suhrawardi.
-Qutb al-Din was garbed by the Kherqa (Sufi robe) as blessing by his father at age of ten.
+Qutb al-Din was garbed by the Kherqa (Sufi robe) as blessing by his father, aged ten.
 Later on, he also received his own robe from the hands of Najib al-Din Bozgush Shirazni, a famous Sufi of the time.
 Quṭb al-Din began studying medicine under his father.
 His father practiced and taught medicine at the Mozaffari hospital in Shiraz.
-After the passing away of his father (when Qutb al-Din was 14), his uncle and other masters of the period trained him in medicine.
+After his father's death (when Qutb al-Din was 14), his uncle and other masters of the period trained him in medicine.
 He also studied the Qanun (the Canon) of the famous Persian scholar Avicenna and its commentaries.
 In particular he read the commentary of Fakhr al-Din Razi on the Canon of Medicine and Qutb al-Din raised many issues of his own.
-This led to his own decision to write his own commentary, where he resolved many of the issues in the company of Nasir al-Din al-Tusi.
+This led to his decision to write his own commentary, where he resolved many of the issues with Nasir al-Din al-Tusi.

-Qutb al-Din lost his father at the age of fourteen and replaced him as the ophthalmologist at the Mozaffari hospital in Shiraz.
+Qutb al-Din replaced his father as the ophthalmologist at the Mozaffari hospital in Shiraz.
 At the same time, he pursued his education under his uncle Kamal al-Din Abu'l Khayr and then Sharaf al-Din Zaki Bushkani, and Shams al-Din Mohammad Kishi.
 All three were expert teachers of the Canon of Avicenna.
 He quit his medical profession ten years later and began to devote his time to further education under the guidance of Nasir al-Din al-Tusi.
 When Nasir al-Din al-Tusi, the renowned scholar-vizier of the Mongol Holagu Khan established the observatory of Maragha, Qutb al-Din Shirazi became attracted to the city.
 He left Shiraz sometime after 1260 and was in Maragha about 1262.
 In Maragha, Qutb al-din resumed his education under Nasir al-Din al-Tusi, with whom he studied the al-Esharat wa'l-Tanbihat of Avicenna.
 He discussed with al-Tusi the difficulties he had understanding the first book of the Canon of Avicenna.
 While working in the new observatory, he studied astronomy under al-Tusi.
 One of the important scientific projects was the completion of the new astronomical table (zij).
 In his testament (Wasiya), al-Tusi advises his son ṣil-a-Din to work with Qutb al-Din in the completion of the Zij.